function-store/TD_NDI_NamedRouter/README.md

 - Get real-time updates about output names, current sources, and resolutions
 - Use the data in your own TouchDesigner networks without running the full NDI Named Switcher

+### Component Parameters

+The NDI_NamedRouter_INFO component includes several parameters for controlling its behavior:

+- **Update**: Enable periodic updates from the server
+- **Update On Start**: Request server state once when the component initializes
+- **Request State**: Button to manually request current state from server
+- **Debug Messages**: Enable debug output for troubleshooting

 ### Usage

 It is suggested to have one of this component in your network as it has a Global OP Shortcut as `op.NDI_INFO`.